We often get asked how to get hydrated fast, so here’ll we break it down for you and debunk some of the myths that are out there.

 Many people assume that the fastest way to rehydrate is intravenously, using an IV bag of saline.
 This is what ambulances use when someone has lost a lot of fluids, or been found wandering lost in the desert for months.
 It’s what hospitals use, it’s what field hospitals use, it must be the fastest way to rehydrate, right?
 Well technically yes, in studies it has been shown to be the fastest, when you start the different treatments at the same time.
 This is because the fluids go straight into the bloodstream where they can then get to your cells as needed.
 But there are some caveats:

-- Most of us do not have access to the necessary gear to rehydrate intravenously
+1. Most of us do not have access to the necesary gear to rehydrate intravenously

 Because of these issues, IV hydration arguably a lot slower for most lifestyle use cases.
 For example, if you’re trying to rehydrate fast after a long night of drinking alcohol (a diuretic), you might call one of these IV businesses, where they send a doctor or nurse to hook you up to a drip.
 That’s 45 minutes at a minimum until you can even start getting hydrated, and then you have to wait for the IV drip to actually flow into your body, which is usually another ~30 mins.

-Instead, we recommend using an Oral Rehydration Solution (ORS), let’s break it down:
+Instead, we recommend using an Oral Rehydration Solution (ORS) for instant hydration, let’s break it down:

 Back in the 70s, doctors in the developing world were dealing with thousands of people suffering from dehydration caused by diseases like Cholera and Dysentery.
 They didn’t have enough IV drips or medical staff to rehydrate everyone that way, so they set out to find another solution.